OgistDipen/hygge/README.md

     	JWT_SECRET=RbJp1xN3qSelSUil81zikAgHdRLEp0LtuSs8VoB9zuuuxnam0rukNmRKnuoBpTlMySnCSQYsxiL9iMhXfMYLNxwzrR09CAMptY46vomHmGZ6lAvRFadakrM7H9zEgJOl

+3. navigate into src folder and run command for installing dependencies:

+   composer install

-\*Note, it's neccesery for you to have following folders in you laravel app:
+\* Note, it's neccesery for you to have following folders in you laravel app(in this care src folder):

     src
         storage